lemay-ai/lazyTextPredict/README.md

 trial.predict(text)
-# Here text is some custom, user specified string that your trained classifiers can classify.
+# Here text is some custom, user-specified string that your trained classifiers can classify.
 # This will return the class's index based on how the order it appears in your input labels.
 ```
 This will train and test each of the models show you their performance (loss rate, f1 score, training time, computing resources required etc.)